Port of Cork: Passenger ferries

 Operating since the late 1970s, Brittany Ferries runs a ferry service to Roscoff in France.
 This operates between April and November from the Ro Ro facilities at Ringaskiddy.
+From June 2026, Hibernia Line is due to run services to Boulogne-sur-Mer.

 Previous ferry services ran to Swansea in Wales and Santander in Spain.
 The former, the Swansea Cork ferry, ran initially between 1987 and 2006 and also briefly between 2010 and 2012.
 The latter, a Brittany Ferries Cork–Santander service, started in 2018 but was cancelled in early 2020.

 In April 2022, the Port of Cork company entered into a three-year agreement, with Brittany Ferries, for a second weekly sailing between Cork and Roscoff.